Siri has greatly boosted iPhone 4S sales

 The iPhone 4S is now available to pre-order in 22 additional countries, including Ireland, ahead of its second-phase launch on October 28th.

-The iPhone 4S has already sold massive four million units in its first three days alone, after being initially launched in Australia, Canada, France, Germany, Japan, the United Kingdom and the United States on October 14th.
+The iPhone 4S has already sold a massive four million units in its first three days alone, after being initially launched in Australia, Canada, France, Germany, Japan, the United Kingdom and the United States on October 14th.

 The 22 additional countries to receive the iPhone on October 28th are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Mexico, Netherlands, Norway, Singapore, Slovakia, Slovenia, Spain, Sweden and Switzerland.